Eishenne/AFFE/README.md

 # firstwebcrawler
-Webcrawlerservice to search and archive websites on the internet.
+Webcrawlerservice to search and archive websites on the internet.<br>
 Website to view the searchresults via keyword.
 Changelog:
 20201203_0940  - README.md created (webcrawler_README.txt becomes obsolete)